National Library of Peru

 The National Library of Peru (Biblioteca Nacional del Perú) is the national library of Peru, located in Lima.
 It is the country's oldest and most important library.
 Like the majority of Peruvian libraries, it is a non-circulating library.
-It has two branches.
-The old building is on Abancay Avenue (Lima District) and the modern building is on Javier Prado Avenue (San Borja District).
+It has two branches: the old building is on Abancay Avenue (in Lima District) and the modern building is on Avenida Javier Prado (in San Borja District).
 Both are open to the public.

 History

-The library was founded by José de San Martín in 1821, after he donated his collection of books and praised the new library as: "... one of the most efficient mediums to place into circulation our intellectual values."
+The library was founded by José de San Martín in 1821, after he donated his collection of books and praised the new library as: "... one of the most efficient mediums to place into circulation our intellectual values".
 The library has various duties, among which it must formulate, conduct, supervise, and evaluate the fulfillment of policies and plans of development of library service within a national and international sphere for educational purposes.
 These and other administrative decisions concerning the library also depend on the ministry of education of the country.

-Historically, the library has passed through various phases of restructuring since its foundation.
+Historically, the library has passed through various phases of restructurion since its foundation.
 During the War of the Pacific, the Chilean army, after taking Lima, ransacked various items along with much capital stock from the library.
 Peruvian author and scholar Ricardo Palma, who was director of the library in 1884, noted in one of his recounts that of the 56,000 works the library possessed before the war, only 378 were left at the end of the occupation.
 In 2007, 3,778 books were returned to Peru from Chile.
 There are current talks between the director of the library and Chilean authorities on identifying works which might belong to Peru that would be eventually returnable.
 Another significant event the library has gone through was a fire which almost completely destroyed the grounds of the library on 10 May 1943, in which various highly valued historical works were lost.
 A new building was erected on the same grounds of the old library along with a training center for future librarian administrators.